denten-books/plain-text/0-chapter.md

 one locate the field of literary, textual application to human experience?
 And what is at stake in drawing the field's boundaries?

+Why this, lit's not dead.
 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
 Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
 Reading, in decline until the advent of the internet, has tripled in the same period.
 Reading in print accounted for 26 percent of verbal information consumed in 1960.
-That number fell to 9 percent in 2008, but the consumption of words digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@bohn_how_2009;
+That number fell to 9 percent in 2008, but the consumption of words
+      digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@bohn_how_2009; @hilbert_worlds_2011; @hilbert_info_2012].
-@hilbert_worlds_2011; @hilbert_info_2012].
 The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
 According to UNESCO data, literacy rates continue to rise globally, as the world calibrates imbalances of access along the lines of gender and geography